Jencreate/DATA201SJM/Team_Diary.md

 - Perhaps R has a package that will allow the conversion of xlsx/xls to csv.
 I will aim to use such a package instead.
 -
 #### Entry (07/10/21) - Sujung
-- Convert excel file from web in R diretly
+- Convert excel file from web in R directly

 #### Entry (08/10/21) - Team
 - Spent most of time collaborating with another group, sharing our projects.